Lido on Ethereum

 Doing well, but can improve

-Scorecard Attribute | Category | Self-Assessment | Comments |
+| Scorecard Attribute | Category | Self-Assessment | Comments |

-Distributed geographically | Validator set | Okay | As of Q1 2025, approximately 22% of validators are still operated by North America–based Node Operators (US and Canada), while European entities continue to dominate the landscape.
+| Distributed geographically | Validator set | Okay | As of Q3/2025, approximately 20% of validators are still operated by North America–based Node Operators (US and Canada), while European entities continue to dominate the landscape at 62%.
 Progress in expanding geographical diversity—through the inclusion of operators from Asia and South America, as well as broader validator distribution—remains evident, though largely unchanged from the previous quarter.
 Continued community efforts are encouraged to further promote decentralization across regions.
 Latest stats can be found here. |

-Best practices in security and key management | Validator set | Okay | In the Curated Operator module, keys are managed by professional node operators.
-As of the Q1/25, 23.1% of validators in the module utilize Attestant’s Vouch CL client.
+| Best practices in security and key management | Validator set | Okay | In the Curated Operator module, keys are managed by professional node operators.
+As of Q3/25, 22.6% of validators in the module utilize Attestant’s Vouch CL client.
 While Vouch utilization does not directly correlate to usage of Attestants Dirk key manager that includes threshold signing, it is roughly indicative.
 In the Simple DVT Module, participants utilize Obol and SSV Network based DVT.
 All SDVT validator keys are created through a Distributed Key Generation process, with no single Node Operator (or other party) controlling a full private key at any point of their existence. |

-Node operators are disincentivized from acting maliciously | Validator set | Okay | Currently, if Node Operators don’t process exits on time (in other words, try to block users from obtaining their withdrawn ETH), they suffer penalties (automatically enforced by the protocol, as well as reputational).
-There have been 0 incidents of non-exit, and one case of delay.
-The Triggerable Exits framework is expected to be introduced in August 2025.
-It allows validators to be exited from the Execution Layer without any participation from the NO. NOs will generally still be expected to process exits via the Consensus Layer in fair weather, as it is cheaper and more efficient compared to Execution Layer driven triggered withdrawals. |
+| Node operators are disincentivized from acting maliciously | Validator set | Okay | Currently, if Node Operators don’t process exits on time (in other words, try to block users from obtaining their withdrawn ETH), they suffer penalties (automatically enforced by the protocol, as well as reputational).
+The Triggerable Exits framework is live on the Lido protocol as of October 2025.
+It allows validators to be exited from the Execution Layer without any participation from the NO. NOs will generally still be expected to process exits via the Consensus Layer in fair weather, as it is cheaper and more efficient compared to Execution Layer driven triggered withdrawals.
+However, the Triggerable Withdrawals framework introduces an additional fallback mechanism if regular exit steps are not carried out, substantially reducing trust assumptions towards NOs and Oracles. |

-There’s a robust set of governance delegates | Governance | Okay | Public Delegate Platform and Delegate Incentivization Program were established in August 2024.
+| There’s a robust set of governance delegates | Governance | Okay | Public Delegate Platform and Delegate Incentivization Program were established in August 2024.
 In Q4, 2024 Lido DAO has 7 delegates with more than 2M LDO delegated to each on-chain, which makes them eligible for incentives.
 You can see all the public delegates here and check delegates' voting participation here. |

-DAO goals are easily accessible | Governance | Okay | The GOOSE framework is utilized to set one-year and three-year goals.
-The goals for 2025 were adopted in November 2024, marking a new focus for the upcoming year. |
+| DAO goals are easily accessible | Governance | Okay | The GOOSE framework is utilized to set one-year and three-year goals.
+The goals for 2026 were adopted in November 2024, marking a new focus for the upcoming year. |

-Distributed variation of on-premises infra and cloud providers | Validator set | Okay | Reliance on public cloud continues to remain stable at 50% in Q1/2025.
+| Distributed variation of on-premises infra and cloud providers | Validator set | Okay | Reliance on public cloud continues to remain stable at 49% in Q3/2025.
 The usage is balanced against forms of Bare Metal (Colocated, On-Premises or Dedicated Hardware).
 Details can be found in the Lido VaNOM web-app. |

 In the Curated Operator module, keys are managed by professional node operators.
-As of the Q1/25, 23.1% of validators in the module utilize Attestant’s Vouch CL client.
+As of Q3/25, 22.6% of validators in the module utilize Attestant’s Vouch CL client.
 While Vouch utilization does not directly correlate to usage of Attestants Dirk key manager that includes threshold signing, it is roughly indicative.
 In the Simple DVT Module, participants utilize Obol and SSV Network based DVT.
 All SDVT validator keys are created through a Distributed Key Generation process, with no single Node Operator (or other party) controlling a full private key at any point of their existence.

 Public Delegate Platform and Delegate Incentivization Program were established in August 2024.
 In Q4, 2024 Lido DAO has 7 delegates with more than 2M LDO delegated to each on-chain, which makes them eligible for incentives.
 You can see all the public delegates here and check delegates' voting participation here.

 The GOOSE framework is utilized to set one-year and three-year goals.
-The goals for 2025 were adopted in November 2024, marking a new focus for the upcoming year.
+The goals for 2026 were adopted in November 2024, marking a new focus for the upcoming year.

 Contribute to the discussion